Six of One… Was the Premier League wrong to not introduce VAR?

 Fans hate to embrace change, but that in itself shouldn’t be a barrier to trying new things to help enhance the game.
 Most tweaks to the sport made by the powers-that-be over the decades have been for the better, but they also need to listen to fans’ concerns about VAR as things currently stand.

 Most reasonable fans can see the good in the technology but decisions need to be made more quickly to avoid ruining the flow of a game, and ideally explained (as with rugby) to both spectators and viewers.
-If the chaos that often surrounded the technology at World Cup 2018 continues, the technology will always have its detractors.
+If the chaos that often surrounds the technology continues, it will always always have its detractors.

-In school report terms VAR ‘shows promise but could do better’ – and whilst that’s still the case, the Premier League is probably right to be cautious.
+In school report terms VAR ‘shows promise but could do better’ – and whilst that’s still the case, the Premier League was probably right to be cautious.

 All image sources from PA Images